The Classicist: Dealing with Chaos

 In fact, we all remember our dams almost collapsing three years ago from this wet year as all the water went out to the ocean.
 And then we've had these terrible forest fires.

-Last year, we're right now as we speak, the Sierra is under a fire assault again, and 60 million trees died in the drought.
+Last year, right now, as we speak, the Sierra is under a fire assault again, and 60 million trees died in the drought.
 He would not allow them to be taken out.

 It's all under construction.
 It's not under new construction in the sense that they're not making new freeways that haven't changed since 1960.